WILMINGTON -- Fresh faces have joined the Twin Valley baseball team this season, and that includes three new coaches on staff.

 Burke set out to find the best, and he thinks he’s found what he’s been searching for, after adding Mark Berman, Jesse Lane, and Mitchell Balutski to the ball team’s roster.

 "I had no assistant coaches just two months ago," said Burke.
 "The important thing, was to bring in fresh blood."

 Lane had previously coached Wildcats middle school hoops, and Berman put in his time coaching for a New York state team.

 "New ideas are always needed," said Burke, who is in his fifth year coaching the Wildcats.

 As far as freshmen are concerned, Burke said he’ll look to Brett Swanson, Ethan Fox, and Kyle Lazelle for that extra boost.

 The team has been practicing their swings against a pitching machine, noted Burke, a strategy he feels will give Twin Valley the edge come opening day, when the team plays at West Rutland, Wednesday, April 9.

 Not a single player’s position has been set in stone, said Burke, and he likes to have that kind of flexibility.
-He said he also encourages his players to speak up during games, since sometimes they have the best ideas.

 "I like having options.
 We as coaches make the ultimate decision, but we also look to the players for the next move," he said.
 "There are a lot of positions they can move around."